snijderlab/stitch/README.md

 ./stitch_arm batchfiles/monoclonal.txt
 ```

-For help creating batch files see `manual.pdf`, this is can be found on the same actions page.
+For help creating batch files see `manual.pdf`, this is can be found on the same page.

+### Different versions

+Releases can be found on the [releases page](https://github.com/snijderlab/stitch/releases).
+Nightly versions, which contain all new features but are less stable, can be found on the [action page](https://github.com/snijderlab/stitch/actions?query=branch%3Amaster).

 ## Building